akutek.info

 What are the significant acoustic properties of a good rehearsal room?
 This is a discussion over the conflict between the wish for proper reverberance versus the wish for a proper loudness, in rehearsal rooms that are a lot smaller than the performance room.

 Current view in akuTEK Research is that the following topics are strongly related: stage acoustics, rehearsal rooms, performer’s perception, perceived reverberation.
-Stage acoustics and rehearsal room acoustics are important in order to develop musicians, orchestras and provide for good playng conditions—to the benefit of the listeners—and must be supported by knowledge of performer’s perception in general, and perceived reverberance in particular.
+Stage acoustics and rehearsal room acoustics are important in order to develop musicians and orchestras and to provide for good playing conditions—to the benefit of the listeners—and must be supported by knowledge of performer’s perception in general, and perceived reverberance in particular.

-Problem: For a violinist playing in a symphony orchestra rehearsing in a 35 square meter, 100 cubic meter rehearsal room, what is the adequate RT?
+For a violinist playing in a symphony orchestra, rehearsing in a small rehearsal room, what is the proper duration and level of the reverberant sound?

-If T is similar to the hall where the music is to be performed, e.g. T=2.0 s, the sound level /support level would be too high.
+If RT is similar to the hall where the music is to be performed, e.g. RT=2.0 s, the sound level /support level would be too high.

-If support is similar to support on the stage where the music is to be performed, e.g. STearly=-13dB, the RT will be very short.
+If support is to be similar to support on the stage where the music is to be performed,

-EDT is assumed to describe perceived reverberance, but on a concert hall stage at 1m from the source, EDT is in the order of 0.1s, which usually would be regarded as inaudible reverberance.
+EDT is assumed to describe listeners perceived reverberation, i.e. reverberance, but on a concert hall stage at 1m from the source, EDT is in the order of 0.1s, which usually would be regarded as inaudible reverberance.

 It may seem impossible to achieve acoustical conditions in a rehearsal room similar to those on stage in a large concert hall.
 Is it—and if so, what are the preferred acoustical properties?